 - Dot: combines embeddings using a dot product

-In an embedding model the embeddings are the weights that are learned during training.
-These embeddings can not only be used for extracting information about the data but can also be extracted and visualized.
+In an embedding model, the embeddings are the weights learned during training.
+Therefore, these embeddings can not only be used for extracting information about the data but can also be extracted and visualized.

 Below is the code for creating the model:

 from tensorflow.keras.layers import Input, Embedding, Flatten, Dot, Dense from tensorflow.keras.models import Model book_input = Input(shape=, name="Book-Input") book_embedding = Embedding(n_books+1, 5, name="Book-Embedding")(book_input) book_vec = Flatten(name="Flatten-Books")(book_embedding) user_input = Input(shape=, name="User-Input") user_embedding = Embedding(n_users+1, 5, name="User-Embedding")(user_input) user_vec = Flatten(name="Flatten-Users")(user_embedding) prod = Dot(name="Dot-Product", axes=1)([book_vec, user_vec]) model = Model([user_input, book_input], prod) model.compile('adam', 'mean_squared_error')

 Now that we have created our model, we are ready to train it.
 Because we have two input layers (one for the books and one for the users), we need to specify an array of training data as our x data.
 For this article, I trained the model for ten epochs, but you can train it longer to get better results.